damianlewandowski/fifo-inventory2/README.md

 - Easy, used most of the logic from previous question.
 Instead of breaking the iteration I return a response of current bought items cost_per_item.

 ## Pushed to github before adding CRUD endpoints for Bought and Sold.

+## Next steps
+- Added CRUD endpoints for Bought and Sold.
+The amount of effort to add all CRUD operations instead of just Create is the same, so might as well add it here if you want to play further with the api.
+- Removed users app responsible for authentication.
+It came from a template, and since this service is supposed to be public, its functionality is unnecesary.
+- Finished writing my first tests.
+Thought about an edge case which broke my earlier code, so I had to fix it.
+Gonna spend some more time on writing tests, but I don't want to spend an entire day on it, so there won't be that many of them.
+- After I finish writing tests, I need to start analyzing the rest of the project, because I honestly don't understand all of it.
+- Then I should look into proper dockerfile for prod, since the only supplied for now is a very simple one with full image of python and no proper change of user to prevent running container as a root.